 - Writing metadata for videos (title and description)

 - Social sharing your video in a way that helps it organically grow

 CC NOTE: Closed captioning has two benefits for SEO.
 The first is that it helps Google understand what your video is about, which can help it rank for relevant search terms.
 The second is that people often watch videos on mute because they’re in public places (like the bus or even in a waiting room).
 By transcribing your videos, your content can be watched anywhere without disrupting people, and that says a lot about your care and value of your current and future patients.

 As a video marketing company, we’ll also make sure all your videos on YouTube have a title and description that includes its main keyword.

-We recommend your video description be at least 150 words and contain your main keywords in the first 2-3 sentences.
+We recommend your video description be at least 150 words and contain your main keywords in the first two to three sentences.
 This is because the keywords that appear near the beginning of your description receive more weight than those that appear later.

 A lot of time and effort goes into turning viewers into patients.
-This is why you’ll need different types of videos for each service you offer, be it dental implants, dental crowns, teeth cleanings, and so on.
+This is why you’ll need different types of videos for each service you offer, such as dental implants, dental crowns, teeth cleanings, and so on.
 The best way to think of this is to consider a funnel.

 Following awareness, you’ll want to address the topic that people want to hear about.
 Try to do this right away.
 If someone clicked a video on how dental fillings work, make sure dental fillings are stated in the beginning.

 Once you’ve gotten someone’s attention, the next step is to increase interest in the services you offer.
 A good way to do this is by showing how a procedure is done and then following that up with things like patient interviews or case studies about why the way you do it is beneficial.

 When someone is in the frame of mind to request a dental service, they’ll want to know what exactly will happen and they want to see the stories of other people who have gone through the same thing without any issues.